-- Required for budgets that include investigator salary/effort.
-Letter should be from division chief documenting that % effort is available, and confirming investigator salary.
-(If PI is the division chief, a letter from the Department Chairperson is required.)
+- Required for budgets that include investigator effort (include letter from division chief documenting that % effort is available, and confirming investigator salary).
+Total costs salary support must not exceed 50% of total project costs.

 - Letters of support from collaborators, mentors and institution are highly recommended.